nicklyu/intellij-wormhole-plugin/README.md

 ![Search action](doc/external-windows-action.png)

-And then chose window to place in IDE
+And then choose a window to place in IDE

 ![Open external window](doc/paint-ide.gif)